SinlessRook/bill-details-extractor/README.md

 - The pricing used for cost estimation should be reviewed periodically, as provider pricing can change.
 - GPT and Claude extraction are routed through OpenRouter, so an OpenRouter API key is required for those providers.
 - Some extractors may require extra configuration depending on the API provider.

+## Known Limitations

+- The hosted demo does not have the required API keys configured, so upload and Zoho integration features will not work there.
+- This project focuses on comparing a small set of models rather than a full production-grade OCR pipeline.
+- Ground truth and scoring quality depend on the accuracy and completeness of the manually labeled CSV file.

+## Contributing

+Contributions are welcome.
+If you improve the extraction logic, add new providers, or improve the documentation, feel free to open a pull request.

 ## License